 \section{Abstract}

-This paper proposes a novel analytical framework: Transition Network Analysis (TNA), an approach that integrates Stochastic Process Mining and probabilistic graph representation to model, visualize, and identify transition patterns in the learning process data.
-Combining the relational and temporal aspects into a single lens offers capabilities beyond either framework, including centralities to capture important learning events, community finding to identify patterns of behavior, and clustering to reveal temporal patterns.
-This paper introduces the theoretical and mathematical foundations of TNA.
-To demonstrate the functionalities of TNA, we present a case study with students (n=191) engaged in small-group collaboration to map patterns of group dynamics using the theories of co-regulation and socially-shared regulated learning.
-The analysis revealed that TNA could reveal the regulatory processes and identify important events, temporal patterns and clusters.
+This paper presents a novel learning analytics method: Transition Network Analysis (TNA), a method that integrates Stochastic Process Mining and probabilistic graph representation to model, visualize, and identify transition patterns in the learning process data.
+Combining the relational and temporal aspects into a single lens offers capabilities beyond either framework, including centralities to capture important learning events, community detection to identify behavior patterns, and clustering to reveal temporal patterns.
+Furthermore, TNA introduces several significance tests that go beyond either method and add rigor to the analysis.
+Here, we introduce the theoretical and mathematical foundations of TNA and we demonstrate the functionalities of TNA with a case study where students (n=191) engaged in small-group collaboration to map patterns of group dynamics using the theories of co-regulation and socially-shared regulated learning.
+The analysis revealed that TNA can map the regulatory processes as well as identify important events, patterns, and clusters.
 Bootstrap validation established the significant transitions and eliminated spurious transitions.
-In doing so, we showcase TNA’s utility to capture learning dynamics and provide a robust framework for investigating the temporal evolution of learning processes.
-Future directions include ---inter alia--- advancing estimation methods, expanding reliability assessment, exploring longitudinal TNA, and comparing TNA networks using permutation tests.
+As such, TNA can capture learning dynamics and provide a robust framework for investigating the temporal evolution of learning processes.
+Future directions include ---inter alia--- expanding estimation methods, reliability assessment, and building longitudinal TNA.